-Why is material efficiency so important?
-Because it is a major cost factor for pulp and paper mills since raw materials represent about 50% of total operating costs.
+The raw material is a major cost factor for pulp and paper mills since raw materials represent about 50% of total operating costs.
 It also provides an opportunity to boost profitability by minimizing the amount of waste, and related costs.
 By minimizing waste and recycling waste material, producers are able to meet global agreements and environmental protection goals, and thus help to promote sustainability.

 Minimized use, maximized lifetime

 Valmet’s material efficiency solutions help pulp and paper mills to save raw material costs by minimizing the use of expensive raw materials (e.g. bulk-saving solutions at the press and drying sections and calenders) and reducing the consumption of chemicals (e.g. OptiCell flotation unit).